Thakurvaibhav/k8s/docs/adr/0002-thanos-for-metrics-aggregation.md

 ### 2. Cortex
 **Rejected because:**
-- More complex architecture (requires object storage, chunks storage, query frontend)
+- Cortex is a robust solution with excellent scalability features
-- Different query model (not pure PromQL compatibility)
+- The architecture is more complex (object storage, chunks storage, query frontend) than needed for this use case
-- Higher operational overhead
+- Query model differs from pure PromQL, which would require team retraining
-- Less mature ecosystem than Thanos
+- Operational overhead is higher than Thanos for this specific multi-cluster scenario

 ### 3. VictoriaMetrics
 **Rejected because:**
-- Different storage format (not Prometheus-compatible)
+- VictoriaMetrics is a high-performance solution with excellent compression
-- Migration complexity from existing Prometheus setups
+- Different storage format requires migration from existing Prometheus setups
-- Smaller community than Thanos
+- For this use case, maintaining Prometheus compatibility was important
-- Less proven at multi-cluster scale
+- Thanos provides better integration with existing Prometheus deployments

 ### 4. Multiple Independent Prometheus Instances
 **Rejected because:**
-- No unified querying (must query each cluster separately)
+- Simple and straightforward approach, but lacks unified querying
-- Limited retention (2-4 weeks typical)
+- Each cluster must be queried separately, making cross-cluster analysis difficult
-- High storage costs (full resolution data in each cluster)
+- Limited retention (2-4 weeks typical) doesn't meet long-term analysis needs
-- No global alerting capabilities
+- Storage costs scale linearly with each cluster
-- Operational overhead of managing many Prometheus instances
+- No global alerting capabilities across clusters

 ### 5. Managed Solutions (Datadog, New Relic, etc.)
 **Rejected because:**
-- Vendor lock-in
+- Managed solutions offer excellent features and reduce operational overhead
-- High cost at scale
+- For this use case, maintaining full control over the observability stack was important
-- Data sovereignty concerns
+- Cost considerations at scale favor self-hosted solutions
-- Less control over retention and query patterns
+- Data sovereignty and GitOps-managed infrastructure were key requirements
-- I want to keep observability stack GitOps-managed
+- Self-hosted approach provides more flexibility for custom retention and query patterns

 ## Implementation Notes